mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 - address: The source address, for example "a:27017".
 - generation: The error's generation number, for example ``1``.
+- maxWireVersion: The ``maxWireVersion`` of the connection the error occurs on, for example ``9``.
+Added to support testing the behavior of "not master" errors on <4.2 and >=4.2 servers.
 - type: The type of error to mock.
 Supported values are:

   - "command": A command error.
 Always accompanied with a "response".